OrfeasLitos/advising-sessions/log.md

 We then discussed the state of F_PayNet.
 Prof. Kiayias observed that the opening and closing of channels express the desired properties, but the channel update does not.
-In particular, the update procedure should reflect the fact that each successful update done by a player that aims to achieve a ``tx'' results in the functionality sending a ``receipt'' to each relevant party.
+In particular, the update procedure should reflect the fact that each successful update done by a player that aims to achieve a `tx` results in the functionality sending a `receipt` to each relevant party.
 The process should be provably fast in the semi-synchronous setting, e.g. O(\[payment path length\] \* \[network delay\]).
 Any party should then be able to use her receipts and txs to create and send a single transaction to F_ledger which spends the opening transaction in a way that ensures that at a certain